Pawankumar7814/Authentication_App/Readme.md

+# Steps
+1. Make a front-end page to capture user details
+    - Create signup and Sign in pages

+2. Create Routes and Controllers for signup and sign in pages.
+3. Create schema/model of user in database.
+4. Create routes and controllers for signup and signin APIs.

 # Functionalities
 1. user should be able to signup/signin using email and password auth.
 2. user should be able to signup/signin using google auth.